indepth666/py3rcon/README.md

 Configuration example can be found in configexample.json.

-<pre>Usage: ./pyrcon.py &lt;configfile&gt;</pre>
+<pre>Usage: ./py3rcon.py &lt;configfile&gt;</pre>

 Configuration explained
 =======================

-Please note the configuration is stored JSON file.
+PLEASE NOTE: The configuration is stored JSON file.
 This format usually does not allow comments.

 Config entry            | Example       | Description
 ----------------------- | ------------- | -----------